Paritosh97/emoca/README.md

     <img src="./assets/teaser.jpeg" alt="Logo" width="100%">
   </a> -->

 This repository is the official implementation of the [CVPR 2022](https://cvpr2022.thecvf.com/) paper [EMOCA: Emotion-Driven Monocular Face Capture and Animation](https://ps.is.mpg.de/uploads_file/attachment/attachment/686/EMOCA__CVPR22.pdf).

+Please check out the [inferno](https://github.com/radekd91/inferno) library for a much superior face reconstruction network.
+You can find it in its [FaceReconstruction module](https://github.com/radekd91/inferno/tree/master/inferno_apps/FaceReconstruction).

   <!--